-The Department of Public Health, Center for Environmental Health (CEH), Emergency Response/Indoor Air Quality Program (ER/IAQ) conducts indoor air investigations in public buildings or building that the public may enter.
-The CEH works with local boards of health, school departments and the general public to address and remediate indoor air problems in public schools.
+The Department of Public Health, Bureau of Environmental Health (BEH), Indoor Air Quality (IAQ) Program conducts indoor air investigations in public buildings or building that the public may enter.
+BEH works with local boards of health, school departments and the general public to address and remediate indoor air problems in public schools.
 During the investigation of an indoor air quality complaint in schools, building design, maintenance and school activities can all play roles in adversely affecting air quality.
 Over the course of hundreds of indoor air inspections done over the past several years, improper storage of chemicals in school chemistry departments has served as a source of indoor environmental pollutants as well as potential safety hazards.
 The following are examples of storage conditions of science laboratory chemicals.
 Each example lists poor storage conditions that could either be safety or chemical off-gassing hazards that can affect indoor air quality.
 These examples have been edited from original reports to present circumstances observed during these inspections.

 Example 1 - A High School Chemical Storeroom